Everyone has a story to tell

 KaTHerine R. JOHNSTON

 After school she worked as an event planner for several non-profit organizations, and as an independent audio & video producer.
 After a spending time working in Los Angeles as a casting assistant she and D.K. relocated back to Anchorage in 2010 with their company Tri-Seven Pictures.
 Her marketing and organizational skills were then put to work with Morris Communications’ Alaska Magazine and Milepost, and later as head of Communications and events with Hope Community Resources.
-Today, in addition to her duties at Tri-Seven, Katherine is the co-founder of Hey Girl Events, and continues working as a freelance marketing and social media consultant.
+Today, in addition to her duties at Tri-Seven, Katherine continues working as a freelance marketing and social media consultant for several small businesses and non-profit organizations.

 Photo by Brian Adams